-Shooting Straight: How Both Presidential Candidates Have Changed On Gun Control
+Shooting Straight: How Presidential Candidates Have Changed On Gun Control

-Americans are on pace to buy more firearms than ever before in 2012.
-Yet in the run-up to the 2012 election, both President Obama and Governor Romney have downplayed the topic of gun control.
-And given that neither one is an avid shooter, special interest groups such as the NRA and the Brady Campaign have dominated much of the campaign rhetoric.
+In the run up to the 2012 election, both President Obama and Governor Romney downplayed the topic of gun control – even though Americans were on pace to buy more firearms than ever before.
+Because neither candidate was an avid shooter, special interest groups such as the NRA and the Brady Campaign dominated much of the campaign rhetoric.

 With this presidency came huge responsibility to the Second Amendment, as the previous four years had seen two high-profile 2A cases narrowly decided by split 5-4 decisions.
 President Obama’s victory ended up resulting in two appointments to the Supreme Court – Sonia Sotomayor and Elena Kagan – neither of whom have done any favors for gun rights.

 It's important to look at how each candidate's position on gun control has evolved over time since entering the political arena.
 This infographic is a great example of how this has happened in a recent election – and you'll see that both candidates started out more in favor of gun control than either campaign would like you to remember.
 It’s a stark reminder of why it’s important to research a candidate’s political past.